-In order to receive a Chromebook, parents/guardians must first purchase insurance.
-The insurance fee is \$25 per Chromebook for the school year.
-This insurance will cover repairs for accidental damages.
+In order to receive a Chromebook, parents/guardians must first purchase insurance through the school each school year..
+This insurance will cover repairs for accidental damages only.
 Please note, this insurance does not cover damage caused by abuse or neglect or the Chromebook charger.
 A \$25 fee will be charged for all lost or damaged chargers.
-We are strongly advising all families to purchase their insurance online through our website at the following link https://www.velocitypayment.com/client/delaware/aspiraacademy/payments/index.htm.

-Please select "Chromebook Fee" for the purpose of payment.
+Families will receive an email from PermissionClick to purchase the insurance fee.
 If purchasing insurance online is not possible, please stop by the main office (East or West Campus) during normal business hours to purchase the insurance in person.